Decentralized Event-Triggering for Control of Nonlinear Systems: Decentralized Asynchronous Event-Triggering

-\begin{remark} Computing the upper bound on $V$, \eqref{eqn:mV}, may be computationally intensive depending on the Lyapunov function and the dimension of the system.
+\begin{remark} Computing the upper bound on $V$, \eqref{eqn:calV}, may be computationally intensive depending on the Lyapunov function and the dimension of the system.
 However, since the Lyapunov function is guaranteed to decrease even with no updates to $w_i$ and $T_i$, there is no restriction on the time needed to compute the upper bound on $V$ and to update the parameters of the event-triggers.
+Offline computation and mapping different regions of state space with different values of $\mathcal{V}$ is also possible.
 On the other hand, it is true that the updates to all the event-triggers have to occur synchronously. \end{remark}

+\begin{remark} Note that the aim of the event-triggers \eqref{eqn:ET_dec_sensors_bidir} is to ``approximately" enforce the conditions $\norm{x_{i,e}} \leq w_i(t) \norm{x}$.
+Thus whenever $w_i$ and $T_i$ are updated, the new parameters in the event-triggers are consistent with and are likely to be an improvement over the previous parameters.
+Although $w_i$ can be chosen to be non-decreasing in time, the same cannot be said about $T_i$, at least not without some restriction on $w_j(t)$ for each $j$. \end{remark}

+From \eqref{eqn:M_def}, \eqref{eqn:lip} and \eqref{eqn:lip_i}, it is clear that $M_i(c)$, $D(c)$ and $D_i(c)$ each capture very similar properties of the system - tolerance or sensitivity to the measurement errors in the whole set $S(c)$.
+Since $S(c_1) \subset S(c_2)$ if $c_1 \leq c_2$, the ``tolerance to measurement errors", $M_i(c)$, increases as $c$ gets smaller.
+Alternatively, ``sensitivity to the measurement errors", $D(c)$ and $D_i(c)$, decreases as $c$ gets smaller.
+As a result, non-decreasing $w_i(t)$ intuitively suggests non-decreasing $T_i(t)$ and non-decreasing ``average inter-transmission times".
+However, this statement is far from apparent in the logical sense, mainly because of the asynchronous transmissions.
+Nonetheless we can still say something concrete in certain cases.